It’s spring, which means it’s prime foraging season for edible plants. I went foraging mushrooms in Spain and I was hooked.

-This beginner’s guide to spring foraging edible plants compiles all the research we did before heading out and what we’ve learned over the years.
+This beginner’s guide to spring foraging edible plants compiles all the research I did before heading out and what I’ve learned over the years.

-When we ran our pop-up it was not possible for us to pay $20/lb for ingredients, which means we need to go find them ourselves.
-Now it’s spring foraging is such a treat to just get out of the city and spend the day in fresh air.
+Now it’s spring foraging season and it is such a treat to just get out of the city and spend the day in fresh air.

 There are a few universal rules to foraging edible plants; it’s not a law but everyone tends to abide.

 I was hoping to forage edible flowers only to discover the lovely purple plant was on Ontario’s endangered list.

 It’s not only illegal to pick but against our philosophy to respect the land.

 You may see a large patch of something endangered and think it’s no longer at risk.
 But you could be jeopardizing the species fight back to normal levels.

 I use the Peterson Field Guide to wild edible plants which is really handy because it identifies plants by colour.

 If you aren’t 100% sure you’ve picked an edible plant ask someone who knows.
 Never eat something if you aren’t sure it’s edible.